 I consider that Options failed to comply with its own regulatory obligations and didn't put a stop to the transactions that are the subject of this complaint.
-My aim in awarding fair compensation is to put Mr S back into the position he would likely have been in had it not been for Options' failings.
-Had Options acted appropriately, I think it's more likely than not that Mr S would have remained a member of the pension scheme he transferred into the SIPP.
+My aim in awarding fair compensation is to put Mrs S back into the position she would likely have been in had it not been for Options' failings.